afradahsan/afradahsan/README.md

 ### Hi there 👋

 # 💫 About Me:

-🚀 Aspiring Flutter Developer | Mobile App Enthusiast | Code Craftsman 👨‍💻
+- 🔭 I’m currently working on a Flutter Project
+- 🌱 I’m currently learning Dart
+  - 😄 Pronouns: Code Craftsman

 ## 🌐 Socials: